mobxjs/mobx/docs/reactions.md

 ### `signal`

-An AbortSignal object instance for `when` allows you to abort waiting for the reaction via an AbortController.
-This will also cause the returned promise to reject with an error "WHEN_ABORTED".
-This option is ignored when using an effect function, and only applies with the promised based version. for `autorun` and `reaction` allow you to dispose the reaction via the AbortController.
+An AbortSignal object instance; can be used as an alternative method for disposal.<br>
+in the promise version of `when` when aborted, the promise rejects with the "WHEN_ABORTED" error.

 ### `onError`